tushar23098/jesica/README.md

 # "Jesica" The Personal Assistant
-So i have created a personal assistant called jesica with python.
+I have created a personal assistant called jesica with python.

 She can do following things:-

-She can launch- Notepad, Whatsapp, Google, Recycle Bin, Microsoftedge, alarm, Youtube, Camera, Time, System info,

-Instagram, Facebook, paint, This PC folder, Media Player, Vlc Player, Firefox,
+She can launch-Notepad, Whatsapp, Recycle Bin, Microsoftedge, alarm, Camera, Time, System info, Paint, Media Player, Vlc Player, Firefox,

-Virtual Machine, Calculator, Control Panel, Jupyter, Wikipedia, open mails,
+Virtual Machine, Calculator, Control Panel, Jupyter, Can play music for you,

-You can wish her hi,

-Can ask her how is she and she will respond you back

-She even can tell you a joke if your mood is not good

- Can play music for you,

- You can create or Delete a file and folder,
+Can create or Delete a file and folder,
+Can search on Google,

-and many more things...
+and Can browse youtube for you and many more things...